-Learning Outcome Unit Title: Fitness for Sport and Exercise

--

-1. Understand the Scope

-components of physical fitness.
-To asking will as you

-physical nuless.
-Teaching will cover:

-Physical Fitness Components:

-Cardiovascular Endurance:

-Muscular Strength:

-The maximum force that muscles can exert.
+Learning Outcome Unit Title : Fitness for Sport and Exercise Understand the components of physical fitness.
+Scope Teaching will cover: Physical Fitness Components: • Cardiovascular Endurance: • Ability of the heart and lungs to supply oxygen during sustained physical activity.
+Essential for endurance sports such as long- distance running or cycling.
+Muscular Strength: The maximum force that muscles can exert.
 Important in sports requiring power, like weightlifting and wrestling.

-Muscular Endurance:

-The ability of muscles to perform repeated contractions over time without fatigue.
+Muscular Endurance: The ability of muscles to perform repeated contractions over time without fatigue.
 Relevant for sports like rowing and boxing.

-Flexibility:

-Range of motion around a joint.
-Vital for activities requiring agility and balance, such as gymnastics and martial arts.
+Flexibility: Range of motion around a joint.
+Vital for activities requiring agility and balance, such as gymnastics and martial arts. • Body Composition: The ratio of fat to lean tissue in the body.

-Body Composition:

-The ratio of fat to lean tissue in the body.
 Affects performance and energy levels, with lower body fat often beneficial in sports like sprinting or gymnastics.

-Speed:

-The ability to move quickly.
+Speed: The ability to move quickly.
 Crucial in sports that require rapid movement, such as sprinting or football.

-Importance of Fitness Components for Two Contrasting Athletes:

-For use as an example, Learners could use the following athletes.

-○ Sprinter:

-Relies heavily on speed, muscular strength, and low body fat for efficient acceleration.

-Swimmer: Requires cardiovascular endurance, muscular endurance, and

-flexibility for optimal performance.
+Importance of Fitness Components for Two Contrasting Athletes: For use as an example, Learners could use the following athletes.
+Sprinter: Relies heavily on speed, muscular strength, and low body fat for efficient acceleration.
+Swimmer: Requires cardiovascular endurance, muscular endurance, and Requires cardiovascular endurance, muscular endurance, and flexibility for optimal performance.
 Learners should be encouraged to use a range of sports and not these examples.

-Teaching may use:

-Visual aids: Posters, diagrams, models, online websites, photographic and/or video footage of learner practical.

-Student Competency Goals

-Knowledge of Fitness Components:
+Teaching may use: Visual aids: Posters, diagrams, models, online websites, photographic and/or video footage of learner practical.
+Student Competency Goals Knowledge of Fitness Components: Understand both physical and skill-related fitness components, recognising their relevance for different types of athletes.